rcc-uchicago/user-guide/docs/midway23/midway_submitting_jobs.md

 # Submitting Jobs
-This page describes how users can submit jobs (either Interactive or Batch) to Midway.
+This page describes how users can use [Slurm scheduler](https://slurm.schedmd.com/documentation.html){:target="_blank"} to submit jobs (either Interactive or Batch) to Midway.
 The flowchart below illustrates the main steps in that process.
-[SLURM](https://slurm.schedmd.com/documentation.html) is the resource manager for all the clusters.

 ![Jobs Overview](img/running_jobs/jobs_overview.png)